icombs2017/analysisOf3dModels/Roving Diver/README.md

 ### version: May 21, 2020

 ------------------------------------------------------------------------
-This repository contains scripts and data associated with long-term disease monitoring throughout the Northern Florida Reef Tract (NRFT).
+This repository contains scripts and data associated with the roving diver disease monitoring surveys found in Combs et al. 2021.

 ------------------------------------------------------------------------
 ### Analysis and walkthroughs accompanying this repository: